warproxxx/warproxxx.github.io/about.md

 - I barley know any one in this space.
 I want to know more people and make more friends.

-- I want to contribute how I can to places where I got a lot of my ideas from.
-And I like writing.
+- I want to contribute to places where I got a lot of my ideas from.

 ### Contact me